This post may contain affiliate sales links. Please read my disclosure policy.

 A roll cake is synonymous with a jelly roll cake so you will want to use a Jelly Roll Pan which is 15 in x 10 in x 1 in.
 While it may be tempting to use a larger half sheet pan, please don’t!
 You won’t get good results, meaning, there won’t be enough batter to spread across the pan and it won’t bake evenly and/or will possibly burn.
 Investing in a jelly roll pan is your best bet for success.
 This is the one I own and love.

 In a large bowl, whisk flour, baking powder, baking soda, salt, and spices together.
 Set aside.

-In a separate large bowl, beat eggs and sugar together until light in color and thick, 3 minutes.
+In a separate large bowl, beat eggs and sugar together until light in color and thick.
 Stir in pumpkin, then dry ingredients until just incorporated.

 No, That Isn’t a Typo.
-There is No Oil or Butter in The Cake Recipe
+There is No Oil or Butter in This Cake Recipe.

 If you have never made a sponge cake before, you might be thinking I missed adding in the butter or oil to my cake recipe.
 While most of my cakes do start with some kind of fat (hiii chocolate or vanilla cake), sponge cakes are different.

 Traditional sponges rely solely on the air whipped into the batter with the eggs (and don’t even have leavening included).
 While you will definitely want to take the time to beat the eggs well into the batter, don’t fret too much.
 You also add in baking soda and baking powder to ensure a light and airy cake.

 Pour into prepared pan and spread evenly.
 Bake 12-15 minutes or until lightly browned around the edges and pumpkin sponge springs back when pressed gently.
 Mine was done right at 13 minutes.